maiabe/fitjourney/README.md

 Pending:
 - For the user:
   - Data entry for workouts
+  - Dashboard
     - A graph that takes into account the amount of time spent exercising, and shows it to you to allow you to better monitor your fitness levels
   - Profile management
 - For the admin:
   - User account management